 In the previous article, we saw how the Vedic caste system perfectly fits into Tetractys.
 Now, let us take a look at the Arabic numerals, whose roots are actually in ancient India.
-It is clear that they represent the same principle.
+They represent the same principle.

-This is my personal discovery, you will not read it anywhere else:
+This is my discovery, you will not read it anywhere else:

 1. It is quite obvious that numbers 1,4 and 7 are similar in shape, while in the number 10 we get 1+0=1.
 All of these numbers relate to Monad.

 2. Numbers 2 and 5 even use the same symbol, just rotated, perhaps symbolizing a different dimension of existence, based on the same principle.
 Similarly, number 8 depicts two circles, while 1+1=2.
 This is the Dyad.